Mailing lists module

 The module examines standard list-related headers and known vendor-specific markers:

-If evidence is strong (e.g. Mailman, ezmlm, Google Groups, CommuniGate Pro), the symbol is added with a specific result option.
-Otherwise, a generic option is added when enough list headers are present.
+If evidence is strong (e.g. Mailman, ezmlm, Google Groups, CommuniGate Pro), the symbol is inserted with weight 1.0 and a specific result option.
+Otherwise, when enough generic list headers are present (score ≥ 1 from the heuristic scan), the symbol is inserted with weight 0.5 × heuristic_score (heuristic score is capped at 2, so the maximum inserted weight for a generic match is 1.0) and the generic option.

 Configuration